 - Dust mask

 - At least one change of clothes, and a sturdy pair of shoes or work boots

 5. Regardless of whether you plan to evacuate or ride out a storm at home, make sure your house is in good repair and up to local hurricane building code specifications.
 Shop now for tested and approved window coverings, and check the security of all the doors on your house, especially your garage door, which is usually the most vulnerable to high winds.

-6. If a hurricane strikes anywhere in our five-state service area, you can stay informed about branch closings and re-openings, disaster assistance and resources, and other updates by following Hancock and Whitney Bank on Twitter and Facebook and by subscribing to Insights.
+6. If a hurricane strikes anywhere in our five-state service area, you can stay informed about branch closings and re-openings, disaster assistance and resources, and other updates by following Hancock Whitney on Twitter and Facebook and by subscribing to Insights.
 Just add your email to the form below to have Insights delivered directly to your inbox.

 We provide links to external websites for convenience; we do not endorse and are not responsible for content, links, privacy or security policies.